Christinamawel/indecision/Log.md

 10:00 - 11:00 find and begin watching videos about android studio as I still am feeling very fuzzy on UI integration.

 11:00 - 12:00 learn more about liner and constraint layouts

+1:00 -2:00 learn more about UI integration and how to add images